What is Exoscale Compute?

-Once the operating system is installed, it is usually desirable to install software on the operating system automatically.
-The user data field lets you upload a program written in Bash, PowerShell, etc. to process this automatic installation.
+Once the operating system is installed, it is usually desirable to automatically install software on the operating system.
+The user data field lets you upload a program written in Bash, PowerShell, etc., to process this automatic installation.

-All virtual machines on Exoscale are connected to the Internet, with a firewall attached to them.
-That means that if the firewall allows it, the instances can directly communicate with other servers on the Internet without the need for a proxy server or NAT gateway.
-(A NAT/Network Address Translation gateway is needed when instances do not get a public IP address to access the Internet.
-This is not the case on Exoscale as all compute-instances get public IP addresses by default.)
+All virtual machines on Exoscale are connected to the internet, with a firewall attached to them.
+That means that if the firewall allows it, the instances can directly communicate with other servers on the internet without the need for a proxy server or NAT gateway.
+(A NAT/Network Address Translation gateway is needed when instances do not get a public IP address to access the internet.
+However, this is not the case on Exoscale as all compute-instances get public IP addresses by default.)

 However, the IP address assigned by default to the machine cannot be transferred to a different machine and is lost when the machine is destroyed.

 If a permanent IP address is desired that can be moved between machines and stays on the account when the machine is destroyed, an Elastic IP must be used.
-Elastic IPs can be attached to a virtual machine, and can also be removed from a virtual machine.
+Elastic IPs can be attached to a virtual machine and be removed from a virtual machine.
 This allows you to create a permanent “service” IP address you can use.

-Note that elastic IP addresses can be attached to more than one machine, which makes them ideal for a failover scenario.
+Note that elastic IP addresses can be attached to more than one machine, making them ideal for a failover scenario.